wuisabel-gif/Thronglets/README.md

 ## Why Rust

-The honest first answer: because I write Rust, and this was a weekend of fun with a language I already trust.
+The honest first answer: because I love Rust, and this was a weekend of fun with a language I already trust.
 But the fit turned out to be real.

 A simulation like this is a single mutable world being touched from many